 There are several different types of blood disorders, and they all affect people differently.
 Although the Social Security Administration (SSA) may have a set of rules in their listing, not every disorder may be included in their blue book.

 There are some reasons that will qualify people automatically for South Florida disability benefits, but other reasons for receiving benefits may need to be reviewed more closely by the SSA.
+If you’re unsure whether your condition qualifies or need help navigating the process, speak with a Fort Lauderdale personal injury lawyer at (954) 677-0155 for a free consultation.

 Ask a Question, Describe Your Situation,